Lake Eyre, South Australia, Australia

 - Statistics / Weather / Helpful Links

 Looking for Lake Eyre cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Lake Eyre is the largest lake in Australia and the world’s saltiest lake.
 Located in South Australia, Lake Eyre draws tourists due to its unusual patterns of water capacity.
 The salty lake is usually completely dry and void of water, leaving behind a dry desert-like basin that is filled with salt.
 Discovered in 1839 by Edward John Eyre, a pioneer and sheep herder, Lake Eyre was believed to always remain dry.
 Then in 1950 both Lake Eyre South and Lake Eyre North completely filled with water, making the area an oasis for wildlife.
 Lake Eyre has only filled to capacity three times in the last 150 years; however, flooding in Australia has allowed water to enter the basin once about every eight years.